-Neil Simon is to London what Alan Ayckbourn is to Gotham: A profit more recognized at home than abroad.
-Despite canny casting of Danny DeVito and Richard Griffiths as a former longstanding vaudeville duo reuniting for one last gasp, the warm-hearted but strained tone of Thea Sharrock’s revival of “The Sunshine Boys” is unlikely to buck the trend.
+Neil Simon is to London what Alan Ayckbourn is to Gotham: a profit more recognized at home than abroad.
+Despite canny casting of Danny DeVito and Richard Griffiths as a former long-standing vaudeville duo reuniting for one last gasp, the warm-hearted but strained tone of Thea Sharrock’s revival of “The Sunshine Boys” is unlikely to buck the trend.